Generalized Type II Fusion of Cluster States: Analytical Probability Bounds and a Constructive Example

 By Lemma \ref{Lemma - subsets of (1,2,3,4)} one can choose two of the four states, $(i,j)$ and $(k,l)$ such that $\{i,j,k,l\}=\{1,2,3,4\}$.
 Hence, $n_i=n_j=n_k=n_l=0$, thus all the $n$'s are zero and we are done.

 \end{proof}

-\begin{theorem}[Minimal number of single-qubit gates] The minimal number of single-qubit linear optical devices, that are needed to construct the matrix $U$ that saturates the $P=\frac{1}{2}$ bound is two. \end{theorem}
+\begin{theorem}[A Minimal number of beam splitters and phase shifters] The minimal number of basic linear optical devices (beam splitters and phase shifters), that are needed to construct the fusion matrix $U$ (\ref{Unitary transformation}) that saturates the $P=\frac{1}{2}$ bound is two. \end{theorem}

-\begin{proof} If one use only one single-qubit gate, then in the matrix $U$ there will be two rows, that are the same as in the identity matrix, thus it will not obey the condition (\ref{Condition for 0.5 bound}).
-One can use two gates to construct a matrix, $U$ that will obey (\ref{Condition for 0.5 bound}).
-For instance, a $45$ degrees rotation for $a_H,b_H$ and a $45$ rotation for $a_V,b_V$:
+\begin{proof} If one uses only one beam splitter/phase shifter, then in the fusion matrix $U$ there will be two rows, that are the same as in the identity matrix, so it will not obey the condition (\ref{Condition for 0.5 bound}).
+One can use two basic linear optical devices to construct a fusion matrix $U$ that obeys (\ref{Condition for 0.5 bound}).
+For instance, a $45$ degree rotation for $a_H,b_H$ and a $45$ degree rotation for $a_V,b_V$ (both can be realized by beam splitters):

 and this matrix indeed obeys (\ref{Condition for 0.5 bound}).

 \end{proof}

 If the fusion of (\ref{U by two 1-qubit gates}) succeeds, then the fusion operator is $\bra{0}_a\bra{1}_a\pm \bra{0}_a\bra{1}_a$ and one arrives at the same situation as in (\ref{Cluster state after measuring a,b and getting 01+10}).
 This is a projection to one of the Bell states that yields the required cluster state.